collective-soundworks/soundworks/README.md

 To compile the files, just run the command `gulp` in the Terminal: it will generate the `*.css` files from the SASS files, and convert the Javascript files from ES6 to ES5, browserify the files on the client side, and launch the scenario with a `Node.js` server.

 A scenario should contain at least a `src/server/`, `src/player/` and `src/sass/` folder.
 The `src/server/` folder contains all the files that constitute the server.
 The `src/player/` folder contains all the files of the default client, which we name `player`.
-Any client connecting to the server through the domain name URL (`http://my.domain.name:port`) would be a `player`, and belongs to the namespace `'/player'`.
+Any client connecting to the server through the root URL (`http://my.domain.name:port`) would be a `player`, and belongs to the namespace `'/player'`.
 Finally, the `src/sass/` folder contains the SASS files to generate the CSS.

 You can add any other type of client (let's name it generically `clientType`).
 For that, you should create a subfolder `src/clientType/` (for instance `src/conductor/` or `src/env/`) and write an `index.es6.js` file inside.
 This type of client would join the corresponding namespace `'/clientType`' (*e.g.* `'/conductor'` or `'/env'`), and be accessed through the URL `http://my.domain.name:port/clientType` (*e.g.* `http://my.domain.name:port/conductor` or `http://my.domain.name:port/env`).